An oral agreement should never replace a written one. Make sure you have a good ghostwriting contract before you begin a book project.

 Recently, I spoke to a renowned serial entrepreneur who confessed to jotting down a partnership agreement on the back of a cocktail napkin in a bar.
 The two were friends and thought nothing could go wrong.
 Well, the agreement blew up after a few years.
 Fortunately, the two found a middle ground and were able to sort out their differences and continue, but it could have ended up much worse.

 I’ve been a ghostwriter for two decades.
 I learned long ago that it is vital to have a good, clear ghostwriting contract.
-That way you and your writer know what to expect, and there can’t be misunderstandings down the line.
+That way you and your client know what to expect, and there can’t be misunderstandings down the line.

 If you’re a professional writer, I highly recommend you hire a lawyer.
 Ask him or her to create a good basic template, which you can adjust depending on the parameters of a particular project.
 It’s well worth the cost to make sure your contract says what you think it says!